DiegoLibonati/Accordion-React/README.md

 ## Documentation

-In the `helpers/data.js` file we get all the questions, it is also possible to add more respecting the format:
+In the `helpers/data.ts` file we get all the questions, it is also possible to add more respecting the format:

 ```
+import { Question } from "../entities/entities";

-const questions = [
+const questions: Question[] = [
   {
     id: 1,
     title: "Do I have to allow the use of cookies?",